MultithreadCorner/Hydra/README.md

 nvcc -Xcompiler -fopenmp -DHYDRA_HOST_SYSTEM=OMP -DHYDRA_DEVICE_SYSTEM=CUDA  my_program.cu
 ```
 The available "host" and "device" backends can be freely combined.
-Two important features related to the Hydra's design and the backend configuration:
+Two important features related to Hydra's design and the backend configuration:

 * If CUDA backend is not used, [NVCC and the CUDA runtime](https://developer.nvidia.com/cuda-toolkit) are not necessary.
 The programs can be compiled with GCC, CLang or other host compiler compatible with C++11 directly.
-* Programs written using only Hydra, Thrust, STL and standard c++ constructs, it means programs without any raw CUDA code or calls to the CUDA runtime API, can be compiled with NVCC, to run on CUDA backends, or a suitable host compiler to run on OpenMP , TBB and CPP backends. **Just change the source file extention from .cu to .cpp, or something else the host compiler understands.**
+* Programs written using only Hydra, Thrust, STL and standard c++ constructs, it means programs without any raw CUDA code or calls to the CUDA runtime API, can be compiled with NVCC, to run on CUDA backends, or a suitable host compiler to run on OpenMP , TBB and CPP backends. **Just change the source file extension from .cu to .cpp, or something else the host compiler understands.**

 The Latest Version